Miller's Crossing: Casting

+Filming

 The city in which the story takes place is unidentified but the film was shot in New Orleans, as the Coen Brothers were attracted to its look.
 Ethan Coen commented in an interview, "There are whole neighborhoods here of nothing but 1929 architecture.
 New Orleans is sort of a depressed city; it hasn't been gentrified.
 There's a lot of architecture that hasn't been touched, store-front windows that haven't been replaced in the last sixty years."

 Principal photography ran from January 27 to April 28, 1989.
+Shooting locations included the International House Hotel (as the "Shenandoah Club"), McGehee School (as the exterior of Johnny Caspar's house), and Gallier Hall.
+The titular "Miller's Crossing" was filmed at a forest plantation near Hammond.

+Themes

+Tom's Hat

+A recurring theme throughout the movie is Tom either searching for or losing his hat.

+The first shot of the movie sees Tom's hat being blown by a breeze through a forest (presumably Miller's Crossing).
+The topic of his hat recurs throughout the movie; one of the earliest scenes shows him asking a friend about its whereabouts after a drunken night, his showing up at Verna's door to retrieve it, and a later conversation with Verna about a dream he'd had about it.

+"There's nothing more foolish than a man chasing his hat," he says."